keephq/keep/examples/incident_form_schema_setup.md

 - Verify field names match between form schema and workflow
 - Check that required fields are filled before incident creation
 - Use default values in workflows: `{{ incident.enrichments.field_name or 'default' }}`

+### Ticket Links Not Showing
+- Verify the incident has `ticket_url` enrichment
+- Check that the URL starts with `http` or `https`
+- Ensure the workflow properly enriches the incident with ticket information